OOsemka/hextupleo/README.md

 <br>
 Create a node (example RHEL VM) that will have access to RPM repositories, your master OpenStack deployment on both Public and Admin endpoints.<br>
 This could look the same as your undercloud 1x External net + 1 PXE net <br>
-RHEL7 VM should be connected to RH repos - preferable latest OSP repos.<br>
+This RHEL7 VM should be connected to RHSM repos - preferable latest OSP repos.<br>
+If you plan on using that VM as a local repo server, please edit 'repo_server'<br>
+accordingly and run include script (make_local_repos.sh)<br>
 <br>
 <br>
 The master OpenStack deployment have to be configured with nested-kvm enabled .. please reference this example if you don't know how to configure that:<br>